cross-seed/cross-seed.org/docs/v6-migration.md

 [**qbit_manage**](https://github.com/StuffAnThings/qbit_manage) can be
-configured to ignore modifying AutoTMM on torrents with the `cross-seed` tag, in which case you can use the new folder structure and don't need to set `flatLinking: false`.
+configured to ignore modifying AutoTMM on torrents with the `cross-seed` tag, in which case you can use the new folder structure with `flatLinking: false`.

 :::